kaede0e/two-species-genome-comparison-pipeline/case_study.md

 TE:
 <img width="380" alt="Screen Shot 2022-03-11 at 10 17 30 AM" src="https://user-images.githubusercontent.com/91504464/157926482-40f6e2a9-6b86-4604-a3bc-15f45e0cf469.png">

 The same violin plot for TE seems to provide no support for our TE driving inversion hypothesis.
 But this is okay as it is a real data (painful...).
-But what if my analysis has certain biases or statistical artifact that makes it wrong to interpret something meaningful?
-Let's break down our results so far.
+It's good to keep in mind whenever you encounter a non-significant result, and not get too depressed about it because that is what it is.
+(Remember the null hypothesis and importance of neutral, null result!)

-Recall from EDTA, it made a lot of output files and one of them includes stats summary file called "xxxx.mod.EDTA.TEanno.sum" where xxxx is your input genome/chromosome (if you did by chromosome-by-chromosome).
+But this is not fun to end this tutorial.
+Let's see if we can analyze something interesting about TEs in this genome.
+Recall from EDTA pipeline, it made a lot of output files and one of them includes stats summary file called "xxxx.mod.EDTA.TEanno.sum" where xxxx is your input genome/chromosome (if you did by chromosome-by-chromosome).
 The file shows you what type of TEs were found and how much it they occupy relative to the whole input genome/chromosome length.

 This summary stats from EDTA tell us:
 ```